Prescribed $Q$-curvature flow on closed manifolds of even dimension: Introduction

+A direct consequence of the convergence of the flow \eqref{eqFlow} is the existence of solutions to the prescribed $Q$-curvature equation \eqref{prescribeqcurvatureequation}.

 \begin{corollary} Let $(M, g_0)$ be a compact, oriented $n$-dimensional Riemannian manifold with $n$ even.
 Assume that the GJMS operator $\Po $ is positive with kernel consisting of constant functions.
 Let $f$ be a non-constant, smooth function on $M$.
-Then, the following hold true. \begin{enumerate} \item[(i)] If $\int_MQ_0~\dvg<0$, then there exists a conformal metric to $g_0$ with associated $Q$-curvature $f$ given that $f$ satisfies $\inf_{x\in M}f(x)<0$ and there exists a positive constant $C$ depending only on $f^-, g_0$ and $M$ such that $\sup_{x\in M}f(x)\leqslant C$.
-In particular, if $f\leqslant0$, there exists a conformal metric to $g_0$ such that $f$ can be realized its $Q$-curvature.
+Then, we have the following claims: \begin{enumerate}[label=\rm (\roman*)] \item Assume that Then there is a positive constant $C_0$ depending on $f^-$ and $(M,g_0)$ such that there exists a conformal metric to $g_0$ with $Q$-curvature $f$ whenever